microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 #### .NET Core 3
 .NET Core is a open-source framework built from scratch which brings all the goodies of the .NET Framework into the new modern world.
 Unlike the full .NET Framework, which has its roots deeply integrated into Windows, .NET Core is cross-platform, lightweight and easily extensible.

-Until today, .NET Core has always been focused on supporting these new requirements.
-As such, its primary workload has always been web or back-end applications.
+Until today, .NET Core has always been focused on supporting these new requirements and its primary workload has always been web or back-end applications.
 Thanks to .NET Core, you can easily build scalable web applications or APIs that can be hosted on Windows, Linux, or in micro services architectures like Docker containers.

 At BUILD 2018 we have announced the next major release of .NET Core, 3.0, which is, without any doubts, the biggest and most ambitious release since the first version.
 On top of .NET Core 3.0, in fact, you'll be able to build new workloads.